-In addition, disclosure specialists failed to adequately search for and provide information on three (5.6 percent) of the 54 I.R.C. § 6103 information requests reviewed.
-When the sample results are projected to our population of 2,615 I.R.C. § 6103 information requests closed during the period October 1, 2011, through September 30, 2012, the results indicate that approximately 13 I.R.C. § 6103 requests may have had information erroneously withheld.
-We expect the number of requests that had information erroneously withheld to range from three to 38 requests.
-Figure 2 shows the audit results for Fiscal Years 2008 through 2012.
+In addition, disclosure specialists failed to adequately search for and provide information on eight (15.1 percent) of the 53 I.R.C. § 6103 information requests reviewed.8 When projected to our population of I.R.C. § 6103 information requests closed during the period October 1, 2012, through September 30, 2013, the sample results indicate that approximately 17 I.R.C. § 6103 requests may have had information erroneously withheld.9 See Appendix IV for an explanation of the projections.
+Figure 2 shows the audit results for Fiscal Years 2009 through 2013.